computingfriend/CorrectSound/README.md

 # Goals
 Develop an easy to use proof verification system. 🏖️

-Never sacrifice on soundness. 🐞
+Never compromise on soundness. 🐞

 Source code must be easy to read by an average programmer. 🙆‍♀️